 If they start trying to feed you with information or begin telling you their problems: stop them.
 Explain that you’ll tell them these things during the reading.
 Knowing too much about the person will distract your intuitive flow.
 And, after all, you want to be a real psychic- not some charlatan that feeds back information that the sitter has told them. ( We call these ‘cold readings’)

-Before considering the Tarot cards meanings tune-in to the person.
-Ask if you can hold something they’ve owned for some time: their watch, bracelet etc. Now use the psychometry skills you’ve already practiced to describe their character and life history.
+Before considering the cards meanings tune-in to the person.
+Ask if you can hold something they’ve owned for some time: their watch, bracelet and so on.
+Now use the psychometry skills you’ve already practised to describe their character and life history.
 Then extend your sensing to their aura.
 You may see the colours and feel their vibration.
 Tell them about the impressions you feel.

 Supposing you turn to the card that crowns the person in position number 3.
 It’s the ace of wands- the start of a new enterprise.
 But what sort?
 You look to your intuition and draw a blank.
 No images.
 No clues.
 So try placing another card over it from the pack.
 You draw the eight of coins- a card that relates to work.
 “Your son is hoping to start a new job I see”.
 Ask as you draw the next card if it will be a success.
 You draw the star.
 “The new job is very hopeful.
 You should encourage him.
 It’s a blessing.”

-Craig’s books about How to read the tarot cards for yourself.
+Books by Craig Hamilton-Parker about How to read the tarot cards:

 - TAROT CARD READINGS BY PHONE We also offer tarot card readings by phone or by email.
 Call for a psychic reading, clairvoyance or tarot readings with psychics.
 We have hundreds of tarot readers to choose from – online now.